TMS-Namespace/Outlook-Mail-Segmenter/README.md

 This is a small library, that does naive processing of the emails stored in Microsoft Office Outlook, to segment out messages parts, like its header, body, signature, and replays.

-I created this to apply further on, NLP processing on emails.
+I created this to apply afterwards, NLP on the results.

 # Features